-- (ii) the student is living with foster parents who do not provide support for college, and no monies are provided from the natural parents; or - (iii) the student is a ward of the State or a county. - (5) The eligibility standards set forth in this section apply only at the time of admission as a first-time freshman to a program.
+(ii) the student is living with foster parents who do not provide support for college, and no monies are provided from the natural parents; or

+(iii) the student is a ward of the State or a county.

+(5) The eligibility standards set forth in this section apply only at the time of admission as a first-time freshman to a program.
 Once admitted, a student [may] will continue to receive supportive services as needed, even if the family income rises above the current eligibility standards.
-However, a student's economic status shall be reviewed under a recognized needs analysis system each year and appropriate adjustments made in the student's financial aid package. - (6) The following shall be acceptable documentation of paragraphs (1) through(3) of this subdivision: - (i) Documentation of all income, earned dividends and interest: signed copy of appropriate year's tax return (I.R.S. form 1040 or 1040a or 1040EZ, or 4506). - (ii) Documentation of no income: a copy of I.R.S. form [4506] 4506-T which has been filed by the student or family with the Internal Revenue Service or [a copy of I.R.S.
-Letter 1722] its successor office indicating that the student or parent did not file a return. - (iii) Documentation of pension, annuity or unemployment benefits: letter from the applicable agency showing appropriate year's total award (if not reported on I.R.S. form 1040, 1040a or 1099). - (iv) Documentation of social security, supplemental security income or Veterans Administration noneducational benefits: letter from the applicable agency showing applicable year's total award for each member of the household or I.R.S. form 1099 for each member of the household.
+However, a student's economic status shall be reviewed under a recognized needs analysis system each year and appropriate adjustments made in the student's financial aid package.

+(6) The following shall be acceptable documentation of paragraphs (1) through(3) of this subdivision:

+(i) Documentation of all income, earned dividends and interest: signed copy of appropriate year's tax return (I.R.S. form 1040 or 1040a or 1040EZ, or 4506).

+(ii) Documentation of no income: a copy of I.R.S. form [4506] 4506-T which has been filed by the student or family with the Internal Revenue Service or [a copy of I.R.S.
+Letter 1722] its successor office indicating that the student or parent did not file a return.

+(iii) Documentation of pension, annuity or unemployment benefits: letter from the applicable agency showing appropriate year's total award (if not reported on I.R.S. form 1040, 1040a or 1099).

+(iv) Documentation of social security, supplemental security income or Veterans Administration noneducational benefits: letter from the applicable agency showing applicable year's total award for each member of the household or I.R.S. form 1099 for each member of the household.

+(v) Documentation of social services payments: verification from a branch of the Office of Temporary and Disability Assistance or Office of Children and Family Services or their successor offices, showing year of benefits received and names of recipients.

+(vi) Documentation of child support and/or alimony: court order, affidavit, or student's financial aid form (FAF).

+(vii) Documentation of additional members in household: birth certificates, marriage certificates, third-party verification, or similar documentation acceptable to the commissioner.

+(c) Income.

-- (v) Documentation of social services payments: verification from a branch of the Office of Temporary and Disability Assistance or Office of Children and Family Services or their successor offices, showing year of benefits received and names of recipients. - (vi) Documentation of child support and/or alimony: court order, affidavit, or student's financial aid form (FAF). - (vii) Documentation of additional members in household: birth certificates, marriage certificates, third-party verification, or similar documentation acceptable to the commissioner. - (c) Income. - (1) Except as otherwise provided in paragraph (2) of this subdivision, income, as used in this Subpart, means all taxable and nontaxable funds which are received by the household [for general use].
-Such funds may be derived from [such] sources [as] including but not limited to wages, dividends, interest, social security, disability pensions, veterans' benefits and unemployment benefits. - (2) The following shall not constitute income: - (i) Monies received specifically for educational purposes from sources such as social security, veteran's cost of education benefits, and education grants from the Office of Vocational Rehabilitation or it successor office. - (ii) Social services or public assistance payments received through the family assistance program, safety net assistance, and the family day-care program, or social security supplemental income. - 2.
-Section 27-2.6 of the Rules of the Board of Regents shall be amended to read as follows:
+(1) Except as otherwise provided in paragraph (2) of this subdivision, income, as used in this Subpart, means all taxable and nontaxable funds which are received by the household [for general use].
+Such funds may be derived from [such] sources [as] including but not limited to wages, dividends, interest, social security, disability pensions, veterans' benefits and unemployment benefits.

+(2) The following shall not constitute income:

+(i) Monies received specifically for educational purposes from sources such as social security, veteran's cost of education benefits, and education grants from the Office of Vocational Rehabilitation or it successor office.

+(ii) Social services or public assistance payments received through the family assistance program, safety net assistance, and the family day-care program, or social security supplemental income.

+2. Section 27-2.6 of the Rules of the Board of Regents shall be amended to read as follows:

-§27.6 Student Eligibility.
+§27-2.6 Student Eligibility.

-To be eligible for benefits pursuant to the provisions of Education Law section established in section 27-1.1 of this Title.
+To be eligible for benefits pursuant to the provisions of Education Law section 6452, a student enrolled in the City University of New York or State University of New York must be both educationally and economically disadvantaged per the criteria established in section 27-1.1 of this Title.